percona/pmm/markdown/dbaas.md

           },
 ```

 The chosen `image_path` value is the value you should provide in the next API call as the `image` field.
+We recommend using the one with `"status": "recommended"`
 Example: `"image": "percona/percona-xtradb-cluster:8.0.19-10.1"`

 API endpoint used in this step: [ChangePXCComponents](ref:changepxccomponents).